 - View all samples forwarded by the firewall with the CLI commanddebug wildfire upload-log.

 - View only samples forwarded to the Advanced WildFire public cloud with the CLI commanddebug wildfire upload-log channel public.

 - View only samples forwarded to the WildFire private cloud with the CLI commanddebug wildfire upload-log channel private.

-- Monitor samples successfully submitted for WildFire analysis.Using the firewall web interface, select.
-All files forwarded by a firewall to the WildFire public or private cloud for analysis are logged on the WildFire Submissions page.MonitorLogsWildFire Submissions
+- Monitor samples successfully submitted for analysis.Using the firewall web interface, select.
+All files forwarded by a firewall to the Advanced WildFire public or WildFire private cloud for analysis are logged on the WildFire Submissions page.MonitorLogsWildFire Submissions

-- Confirm the analysis location for a sample:TheWildFire Cloudcolumn displays the location to which the file was forwarded and where it was analyzed (public cloud or private cloud).
+- Confirm the analysis location for a sample:TheWildFire Cloudcolumn displays the location to which the file was forwarded and where it was analyzed.
 This is useful when deploying a hybrid cloud.